Jatin-Bahl/Spotify-Clone/README.md

-# Musify
+# Spotify Clone

-Musify is an innovative web development project that brings the joy of music to users through a seamless and interactive online platform.
-Developed using HTML, CSS, and JavaScript, Musify offers a dynamic and user-friendly experience for music enthusiasts.
+A "Spotify Clone" built using HTML, CSS, and JavaScript is a Website that impersonates theappearance and functionality of Spotify.
+Although it may not have all the advanced features of the real Spotify, it can replicate the core functionalities such as displaying playlists and playing music.

 ## Features